smdann/notes-express/README.md

 ## Installation

-This application uses Express.js, Node.js, and fs.
+This application uses Express.js, Node.js, and the fs module.
 Please use `npm i` to install the required packages for this application.

 ## Usage